SerhiiMiishchenko/np-bot/README.md

 1. Create bot via BotFather (`t.me/BotFather`)
 2. You can specify your `bot-token`, `bot-name` and `np-api-key` in the system environment variables or "hardcode" them in the org/mishchuk7/constants/Constants, or create `application.yml` and specify them there.
+3. Run `Application.main()`
+4. Now navigate to your bot and try to send some sender or recipient phone number, name of the recipient or the parcel number.